centre-for-virus-research/HackathonSep2016/README.md

 The format is almost same with testdata.complex but just with an extra column containing the class of contigs (i.e. dark or light).
 The header of the file: "ContigID darklight gc gcs cpg cwf ce cz".

-There are two output files:
+There are two output files from this R script:

 (1)model_SV.csv :
 The key contigs with their corresponding attributes values (e.g. GC content, entropy, etc.) , which are support vectors for the machine learning and prediction.